impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 - **Quality Education (SDG 4)** and **Gender Equality (SDG 5)** – through space-enabled connectivity and inclusion.
 - **Sustainable Cities (SDG 11)** and **Clean Energy (SDG 7)** – by enabling infrastructure planning and renewable monitoring.

-At Green Orbit Digital, we help organisations communicate how their space-enabled solutions contribute to these global goals.
+At Impact Orbit Creative Group, we help organisations communicate how their space-enabled solutions contribute to these global goals.
 We champion space as a driver of sustainability, resilience, and equity.

 ## Our Environmental Objectives

-Green Orbit Digital is committed to achieving ambitious environmental goals, including:
+Impact Orbit Creative Group is committed to achieving ambitious environmental goals, including:

 - Reducing **greenhouse gas emissions** through energy efficiency and carbon-conscious digital infrastructure.
 - Minimising **waste generation** and promoting reuse, recycling, and sustainable procurement.